 Compression garments gained popularity mainly because of what the name suggests: compression.
 The super-snug fit of a compression garment tightly binds the muscles together underneath it.
 This tight fit is far from uncomfortable, however, and there are actually a few types of compression garments arranged according to how intense the pressure in question is.
 There are varieties ranging from light to strong pressure, and the length of the garment (such as a compression stocking or sock) can also vary, for instance from knee-length to above the thigh, so you can cover the needed area.

+So what is the difference between compression socks and regular socks?
 Mainly, compression garments encourage proper circulation; if that doesn’t sound like a significant enough benefit, you may forget that good circulation in the limbs is actually more important than one may realize.
 The squeezing sensation that the compression garment consistently generates improves the blood flow in the muscles, allowing freshly-oxygenated blood to continue to flow through the circulatory system in the area.
 This helps reduce the inflammation that may occur in the area, whether in terms of joint or even leg swelling, and in some cases can help prevent blood clots.
 Blood clots are particularly notable risks for those coming back from surgery or injury, and can develop while one is less active.
 Other less worrisome issues that are combated by compression socks and other legwear can include varicose veins or spider veins, which may prompt your doctor to recommend this sort of gear.

 Buying compression socks is fairly straightforward.
 Your doctor may prescribe them, and you may then follow up by finding out if your insurance plan covers them (ask about the durable medical benefit).
 With a prescription from the doctor, you can then get measured for a pair from a medical equipment store.
 Alternatively, there are quite a few brands that offer their own type, which may be commercially available.
 It’s always best to go with the one your doctor recommends, though.